 Violations of Florida’s price gouging laws can result in significant penalties.
 The Florida Attorney General has the authority to investigate complaints, seek injunctions, require restitution to affected consumers, and impose civil penalties of up to $1,000 per violation, with a maximum of $25,000 per day during the emergency period.
 In some cases, repeated or willful violations may also expose businesses to additional legal consequences.

-These laws remain in effect for the duration of the declared state of emergency and are intended to balance consumer protection with legitimate business needs.
-While businesses are allowed to pass along reasonable cost increases, they must be able to document and justify those increases if challenged.
-Consumers who believe they have been subjected to price gouging are encouraged to report the issue to the Florida Attorney General’s Office for review and possible enforcement action.
+These laws remain in effect for the duration of a declared state of emergency and are designed to strike a careful balance between protecting consumers and allowing legitimate businesses to continue operating.
+Although businesses may pass along reasonable and documented increases in their own costs, they must be prepared to justify those price increases if questioned or challenged.
+Consumers who believe they have been subjected to price gouging are encouraged to report the matter to the Florida Attorney General’s Office for review and potential enforcement action.
+Attorney Eliot Dempsey and the Dempsey Law Firm are also available to assist individuals and families who believe they have been unfairly overcharged, providing guidance on their rights and helping them pursue appropriate legal remedies under Florida law.